happypeter/githome/wiki.md

 - windows/doors
   - I want the all black, cause the house itself has to much details aready, white frame adds more lines to the general dark look
+  - To do install wood blocker to protect the doors from sudden wind.
 - yard wall
   - use wood on top of stone is good idea https://youtu.be/t4_2pRnSN4E?t=28
 - sewer pipe https://www.bilibili.com/video/BV1eA411x79o